 Luis Muñoz Marín International Airport (SJU) is the largest airport in Puerto Rico.
 With over 20 different airlines, SJU has more than 21,000 passengers in and out of the Island daily.
 Many of those airlines have nonstop flights to destinations all over the world.

 Whether you are a domestic or international traveler, here is all the information you might need once you arrive in Puerto Rico:

 The Transportation Security Administration (TSA) manages all the security checkpoints within the airport and Customs and Border Patrol (CBP) has improved its programs to facilitate the entrance of international travelers.

 Travelers visiting Puerto Rico from the U.S. arrive at the lower level of the airport and must walk a few steps towards Terminal A or B to claim their baggage.
 Passengers then exit to the airport’s public area to catch a ride to their destination.

 When arriving, international passengers exit the gate and proceed to the CBP processing area.
 Recently, CBP inaugurated 14 Federal Inspection Stations to reduce the time passengers spend on custom inspections.
 This new system can process as much as 400 passengers per hour.

 Once travelers clear CBP Primary Inspection, they must claim all their baggage and proceed to U.S. Customs and Agriculture.
 Luggage porters are available in the baggage claim area to help travelers who need assistance transporting their belongings.
 After clearing customs, travelers may proceed to exit the airport.

-If you’re looking to travel the island on your own vehicle, at the airport you will find around 14 different car rental companies that can accommodate to the specific need and purpose of your visit.
+If you’re looking to travel the Island on your own vehicle, at the airport you will find around 14 different car rental companies that can accommodate the specific need and purpose of your visit.
 This arrangement can be made before your visit or upon arrival.